The name of the organization shall be The Society for Hematopathology.

 Section 3 - Financial Report:

-The Secretary/Treasurer’s financial report will be subjected a yearly review by the Executive Committee or its representatives.
+The Secretary/Treasurer’s financial report will be subjected to a yearly external review.
 The Secretary/Treasurer shall present the report to the membership on the financial status of the Society for the past fiscal year after the balance sheets and statements have been reviewed.